Airport Financial Feasibility Studies for Capital Programs

 - Non-airline revenues: Parking, ground transportation (TNC fees), rental car concessions (including CFC-backed facilities), food & beverage and retail concessions, advertising, property rentals, fuel flowage fees.
 Non-airline revenues are driven by enplanement levels, concession contract terms, and escalation formulas.

-- PFC collections: Based on the authorized PFC level ($4.50 at most airports) multiplied by projected eligible enplanements, net of the airline collection fee.
+- PFC collections: Based on the authorized PFC level ($4.50) multiplied by projected eligible enplanements, net of the airline collection fee.
 PFC revenue may be applied on a pay-as-you-go basis or pledged to bond debt service.

 - Grants: AIP entitlements, BIL AIG allocations, and any ATP competitive grants in hand reduce the bond-funded portion of the capital program but are not pledged revenues under the indenture.